mit-orcd/orcd-docs-edit/docs/recipes/ssh-control-master.md

     ```

 Replace `USERNAME` with the username you use on the system you are connecting to.
-In the configuration file examples
+In the
-the `ControlPersist` option is not required, but is shown to illustrate its use to keep the primary master connection
+configuration file examples the `ControlPersist` option is not required, but is shown to
-open for a time after that login session is exited.
+illustrate its use to keep the primary master connection open for a time after that login
+session is exited.

+Port forwarding and X session forwarding is bound to the initial _ControlMaster_ ssh session.

 ## Windows/PuTTY use of SSH ControlMaster

+On a Windows system the PuTTY program (free from the [Microsoft Apps store](https://apps.microsoft.com/apps)) supports
+the ControlMaster feature.
+Selcting the "Share SSH connections if possible" option under the "Options for controlling
+SSH connections" menu item in PuTTY will enable this feature.